huyenhoang/loganalysis/README.md

 The purpose is to use Python and PostgreSQL to build an internal tool to query databases and provide answers to questions about authors, articles, and links of a news website.

+Objectives: Given three tables with author, articles, and request informations, provide answers to the following 3 questions using one (1) query to the databases:
+1. What are the most popular three articles of all time?
+2. Who are the most popular article authors of all time?
+3. On which days did more than 1% of requests lead to errors?

 # Getting Started

 ## Prerequisites